kriznaraj/string_permutation/README.md

-# string permutation
+# string permutations and combinations
-To Print list of permutation of a given text
+To Print list of all possible permutations and combinations of a given text

-**It is a dot net core console application to print all possible permutation.**
+**It is a dot net core console application**

 **To run:**
 - dotnet restore